Board Bios

 Rick enjoys working with students from Kindergarten through Grad school, and frequently visits classrooms to engage students in discussions and projects related to sustainability and design.

-Rick has a B.A. in Visual and Environmental Studies from Harvard College, and an M. Arch and Ph.D. from the University of California, Berkeley.
+Rick has a bachelor's degree in Visual and Environmental Studies from Harvard College, and an M. Arch and Ph.D. from the University of California, Berkeley.
 He was on the faculty at Harvard University's Graduate School of Design, and a visiting professor in the Architecture Department at UC Berkeley.

 Rick is a Staff Scientist and Deputy Division Director at the Lawrence Berkeley National Laboratory.